Your expert guide to street food in Mérida, Mexico

 Where can I find fresh fruit snacks in Mérida?

-🥭 Your best bet is around the markets, particularly Lucas de Galvez where there are sellers with fruit as well as permanent agua fresca stands.
-In this market you will also find people selling fresh coconuts that are perfectly delicious.
+🥭 Around the markets, particularly Lucas de Galvez where there are sellers with fruit as well as permanent agua fresca stands.
+In this market you will also find people selling fresh coconuts that are delicious.

-🥭 As in most Mexican cities, you will find street vendors with little stalls selling fruits as you walk around town.
+🥭 You will find street vendors with little stalls selling fruits as you walk around town.

-🥭 Many restaurants will have an agua fresca del día
+🥭 Many restaurants will have agua fresca del día options

 🥭 At the beach, particularly in Yucatán, you’ll find fabulous coconut pie, flan, ice cream and fresh coconut.

-🌮 Tacos are a folded tortilla (generally corn in Yucatán but you can find wheat in the stores) usually stuffed with meat but there are generally options available for vegetarians too.
+🌮 Tacos are folded tortillas (generally corn in Yucatán but you can find wheat in the stores) usually stuffed with meat but there are generally options available for vegetarians too.

 🌮 Tacos al Pastor are very popular – this is a marinated pork roasted on a spit.
 This probably came from Lebanon originally but has been entirely Mexicanised with a fabulous array of salsas and pico de Gallo (a delicious tomato and cilantro based salsa that can be pretty spicy).